Coffee Beans: The Complete Guide

 • What are the main types of coffee beans?

 There are four species of coffee bean used commercially: Arabica, Robusta, Liberica, and Excelsa.
-Arabica accounts for around 60–70% of global production and dominates the specialty market.
-Robusta makes up most of the rest.
-Liberica and Excelsa are rare and found mainly in parts of Southeast Asia and West Africa.
+Arabica makes up somewhere around 60–70% of global production and dominates the specialty market.
+Robusta covers most of what’s left.
+Liberica and Excelsa are rare, mostly found in pockets of Southeast Asia and West Africa.

 • What is the difference between Arabica and Robusta coffee?

-Arabica beans are grown at higher altitudes, have lower caffeine, and produce sweeter, more complex flavors with bright acidity.
-Robusta beans are grown at lower altitudes, have nearly twice the caffeine, and produce a heavier body with earthier, more bitter flavors.
-Most commercial espresso blends combine both species.
+Arabica beans grow at higher altitudes, carry less caffeine (roughly 1.2–1.5% by weight), and produce sweeter, more complex flavors with bright acidity.
+Robusta beans grow lower down, pack close to double the caffeine (2.2–2.7%), and land heavier in the cup with earthier, more bitter flavors.
+Most commercial espresso blends use both.

 • What does “single-origin” coffee mean?

-Single-origin coffee comes from one specific country, region, or farm — as opposed to a blend, which combines beans from multiple sources.
-Single-origin coffees are prized for their traceability and the distinct flavor characteristics of their specific growing environment.
-They are the foundation of third-wave specialty coffee culture.
+Single-origin coffee comes from one specific country, region, or farm, as opposed to a blend, which mixes beans from a few different sources.
+People pay a premium for single-origin because of the traceability, and because each growing environment gives you a genuinely distinct flavor.
+It’s the backbone of third-wave specialty coffee culture.

 • How does roast level affect coffee flavor?